pippim/pippim.github.io/about.md

 ## What is Pippim?

 Pippim is a website providing free and open source computer software primarily for use on Linux.
-The focus is mostly on Ubutnu but, nowdaays some of the solutionss work on
+The focus is mostly on Ubutnu but, nowdaays some of the solutions work on
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) as well.